This is part 1 of the Cooking and Spicing Up OERs with H5P Workshop…

 If the authors had published more openly, the H5P content would be available under a “Reuse button”, but not everyone wants to share their amyloids.

-- Use the search method described above to find in the Pressbooks Directory a textbook of interest to you and also one that contains H5P content.
+- Use the search method described above to find in an OER Directory a title of interest to you and also one that contains H5P content.
 Save it’s web address.
-For example, I selected the Philosophy category and set the minimum number of H5P activities to 10.
-I chose to sample from the H5P included in Academic Integrity at
+For example in Pressbooks Directory, I selected the Chemistry category and set the minimum number of H5P activities to 10.
+I chose to sample from the H5P included in Introductory Organic Chemistry at

 Taste a few activities and find a relatively simple one that catches your interest for its function or use of a tool.
 Make sure the ones you pick are enabled with the reuse button (some authors do not allow this, tsk tsk).
-From the Academic Integrity list of H5P activities, I might like the variety of questions and use of feedback in the Question Set on “Plagiarism or not?”
+From the Organic Chemistry list of H5P activities, I might like the use of Image sequencing to order structures by boiling point

 - Beneath every H5P content look for similar links to this

 Click on Reuse to access a link for Download as an .h5p file.
 Save this file in your handy food storage bin (e.g. some place on your computer you can find later).